Yandex Cloud

 --permissions=<DB_list>

-This command grants the user access rights to the databases listed.
+This command grants the user access permissions for the listed databases.

-To revoke access to a specific database, remove its name from the list and send the updated list to the command.
+To revoke access to a specific database, remove its name from the list and provide the updated list to the command.

-2. To change the user's quota settings, run the command with a list of all quotas, using --quota parameters (one parameter per quota):
+2. To change user's quota settings, run the following command, listing all quotas by specifying the --quota parameter for each one:

 yc managed-clickhouse user update <username> \